Ergonomics in the Health Care Industry

 • Do ensure your path of travel is clear and free of obstructions.

 Employees working in food services, maintenance, and laundry areas often must reach into deep containers or sinks.
-These tasks can put a strain on various muscles and parts of the body such as the back and shoulders.
+These tasks can put a strain on various muscles and parts of the body, such as the back and shoulders.
 Some ways to lower the risk of injury are as follows:

-• Do raise the item you are washing by placing a plastic container or other similar item upside-down and under the item.
+• Do raise the item you are washing by placing a plastic container or other similar item upside down and under the item.

-Employees in the healthcare industry often lift bagged items such as trash and laundry.
+Employees in the health care industry often lift bagged items, such as trash and laundry.
 Some ways to help prevent the risk of injury are as follows:

 • Do use carts, rolling laundry containers, and rolling trash cans.